 Overview

 The ABN is a notice given to beneficiaries in Original Medicare to convey that Medicare is not likely to provide coverage in a specific case.
-“Notifiers” include physicians, providers (including institutional providers like outpatient hospitals), practitioners and suppliers paid under Part B (including independent laboratories), as well as hospice providers and religious non-medical health care institutions (RNHCIs) paid exclusively under Part A. Home health agencies (HHAs) have used the HHABN Option Box 1 in the past to inform beneficiaries of liability.
-With the publication of these instructions, HHAs may now issue the ABN instead of the HHABN Option Box 1.
-In the near future, the HHABN will be discontinued and replaced with the ABN and a new change of care notice called the Home Health Change of Care Notice (HHCCN).
-The date for all HHAs to discontinue HHABN use will be published on the CMS website http://www.cms.gov/Medicare/Medicare-General- Information/BNI/HHABN.html and announced via Open Door Forums and Home Health Agency listservs.
+“Notifiers” include physicians, providers (including institutional providers like outpatient hospitals), practitioners and suppliers paid under Part B (including independent laboratories), as well as hospice providers and religious non-medical health care institutions (RNHCIs) paid exclusively under Part A. Since 2013, home health agencies (HHAs) providing care under Part A or Part B issue the ABN instead of the Home Health Advance Beneficiary Notice (HHABN) Option Box 1 to inform beneficiaries of potential liability.
+The HHABN has been discontinued.

 All of the aforementioned physicians, suppliers, practitioners, and providers must complete the ABN as described below, and deliver the notice to affected beneficiaries or their representative before providing the items or services that are the subject of the notice.
-(Note that although Medicare inpatient hospitals use other approved notices for this purpose, skilled nursing facilities (SNFs) must use the revised ABN for Part B items and services.)
-Since March 1, 2009, the ABN-G and ABN-L are no longer valid; and notifiers must use the revised Advance Beneficiary Notice of Noncoverage (CMS-R-131).
+Medicare inpatient hospitals and skilled nursing facilities (SNFs) use other approved notices for Part A items and services when notice is required; however, these facilities must use the ABN for Part B items and services.

-The ABN must be verbally reviewed with the beneficiary or his/her representative and any questions raised during that review must be answered before it is signed.
+The ABN must be reviewed with the beneficiary or his/her representative and any questions raised during that review must be answered before it is signed.
 The ABN must be delivered far enough in advance that the beneficiary or representative has time to consider the options and make an informed choice.
 Employees or subcontractors of the notifier may deliver the ABN.
 ABNs are never required in emergency or urgent care situations.
 Once all blanks are completed and the form is signed, a copy is given to the beneficiary or representative.
-In all cases, the notifier must retain the original notice on file.
+In all cases, the notifier must retain a copy of the ABN delivered to the beneficiary on file.

+The ABN may also be used to provide voluntary notification of financial liability for items or services that Medicare never covers.
+When the ABN is used as a voluntary notice, the beneficiary doesn’t choose an option box or sign the notice.
+CMS has issued detailed instructions on the use of the ABN in its on-line Medicare Claims Processing Manual, Publication 100-04, Chapter 30, §50.
+Related policies on billing and coding of claims, as well as coverage determinations, are found elsewhere in the CMS manual system or website (www.cms.gov).

 ABN Changes

 The ABN is a formal information collection subject to approval by the Executive Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (PRA).
 As part of this process, the notice is subject to public comment and re-approval every 3 years.
-The revised ABN included in this package incorporates: suggestions for changes made by notifiers over the past 3 years of use, refinements made to similar liability notices in the same period based on consumer testing and other means, as well as related Medicare policy

-changes and clarifications occurring in the same interval.
-We have made additional changes based on suggestions received during the recent public comment period.

-This version of the ABN continues to combine the general ABN (ABN-G) and the laboratory ABN (ABN-L) into a single notice, with an identical OMB form number.
-As combined, however, the new notice will capture the overall improvements incorporated into the revised ABN while still permitting pre-printing of the lab-specific key information and denial reasons used in the former ABN-L.

-Also, note that while previously the ABN was only required for denial reasons recognized under section 1879 of the Act, the revised version of the ABN may also be used to provide voluntary notification of financial liability.
+With the 2016 PRA submission, a non-substantive change has been made to the ABN.
+In accordance with Section 504 of the Rehabilitation Act of 1973 (Section 504), the form has been revised to include language informing beneficiaries of their rights to CMS nondiscrimination practices and how to request the ABN in an alternative format if needed.